hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > "A little learning, is a dangerous thing";
 >
-> 'Tis so in dancing; those who little know,
+> It is so in dancing; those who little know,
 >
 > Expose themselves a consequence to show;
 >